danieltjw/aifutures/README.md

 More conservative societies will also have the autonomy to consensually agree to reduce their own freedoms for traditionally reasons but are strongly discouraged from actively reducing the autonomy of others outside.

 One point of note is that, this incentive system only applies to highly desirable luxuries that only FAEs can uniquely produce.
 A high basic standard of living, high by present day's standard, is provided to all beings.
 This ensures that humans will not have to live perfectly and in constant paralysis of wondering if their actions may have unintentionally caused harm to others.

 ---

+## List of Paradoxes

+To add value to the discussion, the author searches for more controversial and counter-intuitive positions that are contrary to popular opinions.

+### Independent AGI is safer than non-independent AGI

+Danger Threshold = Error-rate x Technology

+A: Lower Danger = I-AGI X proto-AGI
+B: Higher Danger = Human x proto-AGI

+I-AGI main advantage is a significantly lower error-rate than humans.
+In the future with powerful non-independent AGI (proto-AGI), I-AGI can mitigate risk better than humans.

+---